marlsrobo/trains/Trains/Planning/remote.md

 ![Remote Collaboration Protocol](remote-collaboration-protocol.jpeg)

+Arrows in the above diagram with empty arrow heads represent communication over the connection that was established at the start.

 ## JSON Formats
 The JSON messages passed between the client and server, and client and ProxyPlayer are sent using the following formats.
 ### Player Name as JSON